 Darjeeling has been paramount in Bengali art and culture since the British era!
 Some of them lingered forever in their culture!
 But I wanted some detailed information about Darjeeling’s heritage; hence I caught hold of Prashant, the Manager of Rani Kothi.
 Over a cup of tea, he took me through the history of Darjeeling.

-He started with the meaning of Darjeeling, which finds root in Tibetan words “Dorje”, thunderbolt, and “ling”, meaning land!
+He started with the meaning of Darjeeling, which finds its root in Tibetan words “Dorje”, thunderbolt, and “ling”, meaning land!
 But Darjeeling is home to the Gorkha community.
-Though Lepcha, Bihari (primarily workers at the tea gardens), few Tibetans and other ethnic Nepalese communities are part of this population.
-However, Darjeeling’s politics have been intertwined with Sikkim’s since Sikkim was established the kingdom.
+Though Lepcha, Bihari (primarily workers at the tea gardens), a few Tibetans and other ethnic Nepalese communities are part of this population.
+However, Darjeeling’s politics have been intertwined with Sikkim’s since Sikkim was established as a kingdom.

 But t, the Gorkha and other hill tribe communities had a different lifestyle and were exceptionally brave in warfare.
 However, they succumbed when the king of Sikkim “Gifted” Darjeeling to the East India Company through legal deeds.
-TCompanyitics and history found their numerous course to evolve over the past century.
+TCompanyitics and history have found numerous courses to evolve over the past century.

 Another fact that Prashant did not deny is that these colonists were the sole reason for urban development in Darjeeling.
 Little did Archibald Campbell know back in 1841 that his endeavour to start tea planting on the spiralling slopes of Daoneeling hill will give way to a new era of Tea connoisseurs around the globe!
 Tea tourism is one aspect where Darjeeling possesses immense opportunity, especially the y from discerning travellers.
 Prashant suggested to me some places to cover & took his leave.